BrandSpa/acn_int/README.md

 All javascript it's written on ecmacript 6 or es2015 then compiled with babel and webpack to ecmascript 5

 ## todos
-- [ ] add redux to donate component.
 - [ ] help code to be more readable with async/await.
 - [ ] fix tests and improve it.
-- [ ] clean code style with eslint.